walmartlabs/concord-website/docs/getting-started/processes.md

   "ok" : true
 }
 ```

 or declared in the `configuration` section:

 ```yaml
 configuration:
   out:
     - myVar1
 ```

-It is also possible to retieve a nested value:
+It is also possible to retrieve a nested value:

 ```
 $ curl ... http://concord.example.com/api/v1/process?sync=true&out=a.b.c
 ```

-In this example, Concord will look for variable `a`, its field `b` and
+In this example, Concord looks for variable `a`, its field `b` and
 the nested field `c`.

 When a process starts in the synchronous mode (`sync=true`), the data is
 returned in the response.
-For asynchronous processes, the OUT variables
+For asynchronous processes, the output variables data
-data can be retrieved with an API call:
+can be retrieved with an API call:

 ```
 $ curl ... http://localhost:8001/api/v1/process/5883b65c-7dc2-4d07-8b47-04ee059cc00b/attachment/out.json